whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 * some trouble with ruby
 * used ruby in controller to sort words, would like to have seen
 * ruby was a bit rusty, needs to review and practice more

-the heavy lifting done with ActiveRecord
+* the heavy lifting done with ActiveRecord

 1. Analytic/Algorithmic Thinking

+* Score 3

-3: Developer breaks complex problems into small, digestible steps and executes them
+Developer breaks complex problems into small, digestible steps and executes them

 2. Ruby Syntax & Standard Library

+* Score 3

-3: Developer is able to comfortably implement solutions in Ruby
+Developer is able to comfortably implement solutions in Ruby

 3. Rails Syntax & API

+* Score 3

-3: Developer is able to utilize Rails methods and structures, but needs some direct guidance
+Developer is able to utilize Rails methods and structures, but needs some direct guidance

 4. Rails Style

+* Score 3

-3: Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack
+Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack

 5. Testing

+* Score 3

-3: Developer uses tests at multiple layers of abstraction to drive development
+Developer uses tests at multiple layers of abstraction to drive development

 6. Collaboration

+* Score 4

-4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck
+Developer actively seeks collaboration both before implementing, while in motion, and when stuck

 ### Attendance